No Products in the Cart

 When taking antibiotics for acne, follow the dosage instructions as prescribed.
 Talk with your doctor about how and when to stop them.

 Yes.
-We can start you on the Emme Diane Clear Skin Program while you are on antibiotics, but for advice on when to end the course of antibiotics, you will need to refer to the prescribing physician.
+We can start you on the Emme Diane Clear Skin Care Set while you are on antibiotics, but for advice on when to end the course of antibiotics, you will need to refer to the prescribing physician.
 Remember, it is not necessary to be on antibiotics to clear your skin!